Blog / GraphQL

 GraphiQL

-Website: electronjs.org/apps/graphiql | Pricing: Free & Open-source.
+Website: github.com/graphql/graphiql | Pricing: Free & Open-source | Last reviewed on: 2024-02-22

-GraphiQL is an open-source GraphQL client from the core GraphQL team; it was the first released GraphQL client after the original release of GraphQL specification.
+GraphiQL is an open-source in-browser GraphQL client from the core GraphQL team; it was the first released GraphQL client after the original release of GraphQL specification.

-The GraphiQL IDE is the desktop version of GraphiQL, which is available for Windows, Mac, and Linux.
 GraphiQL does a decent job of sending GraphiQL queries and exploring the schema of any GraphQL API.

 GraphiQL is a good option for personal projects that need essential features.